The Synthetic Hilbert Additive Group Scheme: Representations of the Synthetic Circle

 \subsection{Representations of the synthetic circle}

-In \cite{moulinos2019universal} a systematic investigation was undertaken of the $\infty$-category of representations of the filtered circle.
+In \cite{moulinos2019universal}, a systematic investigation was undertaken of the $\infty$-category of representations of the filtered circle.
 The structure of $S^1_{\fil}$ as an abelian group scheme over $\filstack$ was shown to give rise to a degeneration, at the level of symmetric monoidal stable $\infty$-categories

-from $S^1$-equivariant $\bZ$-modules to the stable $\infty$-category of graded mixed complexes (homotopy coherent chain complexes in the language of \cite{Rak20}).

-In this section, we initiate a study of the $\infty$-category of quasi-coherent sheaves on $B^2 \bH_{\syn}$, and show that it gives a similar degeneration between $S^1$-equivariant spectra, and a such graded mixed complexes with coefficients in~$\gr^*(\bS^{\syn})$. \\
+from $S^1$-equivariant $\bZ$-modules to the stable $\infty$-category of graded mixed complexes\footnote{Homotopy coherent chain complexes in the language of \cite{Rak20}}.
+In this section, we initiate a study of the $\infty$-category of quasi-coherent sheaves on $B^2 \bH_{\syn}$, and show that it gives a similar degeneration between $S^1$-equivariant spectra and graded mixed complexes with coefficients in~$\gr^*(\bS^{\syn})$.
+First, we would like to show that $\QCoh(B \bH_{\bS})$ gives a model for unipotent local systems on the topological space $B \bZ \simeq S^1$.